Rohrmannresearch-TitlelineInNewFont!.jpg

 [SPP] Soundscapes in public places

-NOTE: Click project codes above to find one-page summaries (and partly preliminary results) for these projects!
+Click project codes above to find one-page summaries (and partly preliminary results) for these projects!

 Environmental Psychology Lab

-This lab is run in the Psychology Dept at Melbourne University (info=EPL).
+This lab was run in the Psychology Dept at Melbourne University (info=EPL).
 The research themes include: How do humans perceive and evaluate built and natural environments?
 How do they deal with environmental hazards?
 How can information and communication about environmental risks be improved?
 In addition, methodological issues are pursued.

 Workshops